-In connection with a public offering completed in July 2022, the Company issued warrants to purchase 1,093,333 shares of its common stock.
-These warrants are classified as liabilities, were measured at fair value upon issuance, with subsequent changes in fair value reported in the Statement of Operations each reporting period.
+In connection with a public offering completed in May 2023, the Company issued warrants to purchase 3,792,572 shares of its common stock.
+These warrants are classified as liabilities, were measured at fair value upon issuance, with subsequent changes in fair value reported in the Statement of Operations and Comprehensive Income (Loss) each reporting period.
+These warrants were exercised in February 2024 (see Note 9).
 This offering also triggered an adjustment to the exercise price of the Perceptive Warrants, which resulted in a reduction of the strike price for these warrants.